 All they know is that they have a stack of job applications on their desk taller than Dewey Finn's to-grade pile.

 But don't worry.
-This guide will be your cheat sheet for writing an A+ teaching assistant CV to impress even the most demanding principal.
+This guide will be your cheat sheet for writing an A+ teaching assistant CV to impress even the most demanding head teacher.

 In this guide:

-- A teaching assistant CV sample better than most.
+- A teaching assistant CV template better than most.

-- How to make a good teaching assistant job description for CVs.
+- How to make a good teaching assistant duties description on a CV.

 - How to write a CV for teaching assistant jobs that gets interviews.

-- Why you can’t just list teaching assistant skills (and what to do instead).
+- Why you can’t just list teaching assistant CV skills (and what to do instead).